 The district has developed resources to educate parents/guardians and staff members regarding the careful observation of symptoms of COVID-19 and health screening measures that must be conducted each morning before coming to school.
 The resources include the requirement for any student or staff member with a fever of 100°F or greater and/or symptoms of possible COVID-19 virus infection to not come to school.
 The Centers for Disease Control and Prevention (CDC) list of Coronavirus symptoms was used to develop these resources.

-The Greater Amsterdam School District will implement the following practices to conduct mandated health screening:
+The Greater Amsterdam School District has implemented the following practices to conduct mandated health screening:

-- Screening may be conducted using an online management tool and a manual screening method.
+- Screening are conducted using an online management tool and a manual screening method.
 Parents are being asked to check their child(ren)’s temperature each morning before coming to school.
-Students will be further screened (infrared screening tool) and upon entrance to school buildings (infrared tool and or manual touchless thermometers).
+Students are further screened (infrared screening tool) and upon entrance to school buildings (infrared tool and or manual touchless thermometers).

-- Staff and students not able to complete screening at home will also have manual screening tools and documentation available upon entrance to each school building.
-Screening documents will follow local Department of Health guidelines.
-Records will remain private and will be released to DoH upon request for contact tracing.
+- Staff and students not able to complete screening at home also have manual screening tools and documentation available upon entrance to each school building.
+Screening documents follow local Department of Health guidelines.
+Records will remain private and will be released to DOH upon request for contact tracing.

-- Those individuals who are found to be showing signs of COVID-19 will be assigned to an alternate location in their particular building until they can safely leave the school.
-Parents and DoH will be notified and school personnel will follow DoH guidance.
+- Those individuals who are found to be showing signs of COVID-19 are assigned to an alternate location in their particular building until they can safely leave the school.
+Parents and DOH are notified and school personnel follows DOH guidance.

-- Staff assigned to assist with screening will be provided training by school nurses and or DoH representatives.
+- Staff assigned to assist with screening are provided training by school nurses and or DOH representatives.

-- Staff/students who exhibit signs during the school day will be provided a comfortable alternate location in the school and will be supervised by school personnel.
+- Staff/students who exhibit signs during the school day are provided a comfortable alternate location in the school and are supervised by school personnel.

-- The school nurse, administration and other designated staff will be assigned the daily assignment of reviewing screening materials.
+- The school nurse, administration and other designated staff are assigned the daily assignment of reviewing screening materials.